-Think gardening is just for the warm months of spring and summer?
-It's time to explore the hidden potential of the winter garden.
-Contrary to popular belief, those colder days don't mean saying goodbye to gardening gloves.
+Think gardening is only for the warm months of spring and summer?
+It’s time to uncover the hidden potential of the winter garden.
+Contrary to popular belief, colder days don’t mean packing away your gardening gloves.
+Embracing winter gardening can reveal surprising benefits—from boosting wellness to providing fresh harvests.

 1. Boosting Winter Wellness